What matters, then?

 Meg noticed that we hadn’t included the last bullet on our list, but she thought it was an important one.
 “I mean, if they don’t have a problem with something in their speech or writing, we shouldn’t be teaching it.
 The things that cause the most problems should get more time.”

 I added, “One other thing we haven’t addressed is the standards.
 They can also help us with navigating what was taught before and what is coming after.
 Some groups I work with like to start with the standards and then move to the student work; others prefer to start with student work and then reference the standards.
 Both are effective ways to plan for what matters.”

 “Let’s start with student work,” said Kenneth.
 Greta and Meg nodded.

-We agreed at our next meeting that each teacher would bring two samples of writing.
-One would have convention issues that really prevented clarity on behalf of the reader, and the other would have fewer problems, but show some convention issue that seemed to be a trend with their writers.
+We agreed that at our next meeting, each teacher would bring two samples of writing.
+One would have convention issues that really prevented clarity on behalf of the reader, and the other would have fewer problems but show some convention issue that seemed to be a trend with their writers.
 I would also bring two pieces of writing from my files.
 Why have everyone bring only two pieces?
-In my experience, almost every teacher is willing to bring two pieces and that builds accountability.
+In my experience, almost every teacher is willing to bring two pieces, and that builds accountability.
 Eight pieces on the table would provide more than enough to talk about and get started.